Xyrec/freya/README.md

 # Freya - The music player built with modern web technologies!

-Built with Tauri 2.0, SvelteKit and TypeScript.
+Built with Tauri 2.0, SvelteKit, TypeScript and Rust.

-## Tauri
+## Rust

 - Rodio
 - Symphonia